jcjzl/Living-in-Boca-Raton/materials_DriedVegetables.md

 ## Dried Kelp

 Kelp is a kind of edible seaweed.
 Fresh kelp should be dried in the sun.
-We can buy the dried kelp in supermarket all over the world.
+We can buy the dried kelp in supermarket(in China).

 ![Dried Kelp](kelp1.png)*Dry the Kelp in the Sun*